 Packing cases of this kind are affected by humidity and are not suitable for stacking.
-The following are placed in each packing case.
+In each packing case, you will find:

+- burner;

-- light oil flexible hoses;
+- flexible hoses;

 - light oil filter;

-- gasket to be inserted between the burner and the boiler;
+- ceramic fibre plait to be inserted between the burner and the boiler;

 - envelope containing this manual.

-To get rid of the burner's packing, follow the procedures laid down by current laws on disposal of materials.
+To get rid of the burner's packing and in the event of scrapping of the latter, follow the procedures laid down by current laws on disposal of materials.